-"Valuing" a case means coming up with a best guess at what a jury might award the person who is suing for a knee injury (the plaintiff), and then guessing what the person being sued (the defendant) or the plaintiff would be willing to pay or accept to settle the case before trial.
+"Valuing" a personal injury case in this context often means coming up with a best guess at what a jury might award the person who is suing for a knee injury (the plaintiff), and then estimating:

-Estimating the potential recovery with any degree of accuracy is quite difficult for one main reason: at trial, it will most likely be a jury that ultimately decides just how much money the defendant must pay the injured plaintiff.
+Estimating financial recovery with any degree of accuracy is quite difficult for one main reason: at trial, it will most likely be a jury that ultimately decides just how much money the defendant must pay the injured plaintiff.

-Similarly, if a plaintiff had a preexisting knee injury, his damages might be reduced because the defendant's acts were likely not entirely responsible for all of his pain and suffering.
-Finally, many people are required to be mobile to some extent for their employment.
-If the knee injury temporarily or permanently prevents them from making a living, the defendant could be liable for not only lost wages, but also lost future earning ability.
+Similarly, if a plaintiff had a preexisting knee injury, damages might be reduced because the defendant's conduct was likely not entirely responsible for the entire spectrum of the plaintiff's physical pain and suffering.
+Finally, many people are required to be mobile (at least to some extent) for their employment.
+If the knee injury temporarily or permanently prevents the plaintiff from making a living, the defendant could be liable for not only lost wages, but also lost future earning ability.